Take Five! is an ongoing dialogue on new ideas & creative approaches

 Public Library of Cincinnati and Hamilton County, Main Library

-The fourth annual Take Five event continues our exploration of creative approaches, new ideas, collaboration, and network-building to inspire you and help you recharge.
+The fourth annual Take Five event continued our exploration of creative approaches, new ideas, collaboration, and network-building to inspire you and help you recharge.
 Last year, we invited you to dream big and ask “What If…?”
-This year, we look to “Make It Happen” by exploring ways to make those visions a reality through collaboration and creative use of resources.
+This year, we looked to “Make It Happen” by exploring ways to make those visions a reality, through collaboration and creative use of resources.

-Take 5 includes traditional conference presentations as well as opportunities for attendees to exchange ideas, share successes, and inspire each other in small-group discussions.
-Featured speakers will discuss what it takes to “Make It Happen”.
-Attendees will share their dreams and successes in an open poster session and in conversations throughout the day.
-The day will also include a tour of the Contemporary Arts Center and its interactive area for children, the UnMuseum.
+Take 5 includes traditional conference presentations as well as opportunities for attendees to network, exchange ideas, and inspire each other in small-group discussions.
+Featured speakers discussed what it takes to “Make It Happen”.
+Attendees shared their dreams and successes in an open poster session and in conversations throughout the day.
+The day also included a tour of the Contemporary Arts Center and its interactive area for children, the UnMuseum.